-The name of the organization shall be Appalachian Ohio Geospatial Data Partnership (AOGDP)
+The name of the organization shall be Appalachian Ohio Geospatial Data Partnership, LLC (AOGDP).

-Organized as a voluntary cooperative organization of geographic information system (GIS) professionals, the Appalachian Ohio Geospatial Data Partnership (AOGDP, also referred to as the “Partnership”) is created for the overarching purpose of providing the underserved political subdivisions of Appalachian Ohio with educational opportunities in geospatial technologies.
+Organized as a voluntary cooperative organization of geographic information system (GIS) professionals, the Appalachian Ohio Geospatial Data Partnership, LLC (AOGDP, also referred to as the “Organization”) is created for the overarching purpose of providing the underserved political subdivisions of Appalachian Ohio with educational opportunities in geospatial technologies.
 Appalachian Ohio has been widely regarded as an area that is behind in organization, technical capacity, and potential in several professional areas, including GIS.
-For these reasons, the Partnership’s objectives are
+For these reasons, the Organization’s objectives are:

-(a) to provide an objective educational forum without political, social, financial or national bias, that is tailored to the specific needs of Appalachian Ohio
+- to provide an objective educational forum without political, social, financial or national bias, that is tailored to the specific needs of Appalachian Ohio,

 The AOGDP intends to pursue both public and private funding opportunities to continue working on vital projects that will provide direct benefit to the whole Appalachian Ohio community.
 It is our intention that the completion of collaborative projects will benefit the economic development and public safety interests of our region, as well as local governments and decision makers.

-The AOGDP will not support or oppose candidates in political campaigns in any way and will not attempt to influence legislation.
-It is the responsibility of individual members and officers participating in any legislative process to be aware of this AOGDP’s position related to political activity and they shall not use the AOGDP or any likeness thereof to support or influence any political activity.
+The Organization will not support or oppose candidates in political campaigns in any way and will not attempt to influence legislation.
+It is the responsibility of individual members and officers participating in any legislative process to be aware of this Organization’s position related to political activity and they shall not use the AOGDP or any likeness thereof to support or influence any political activity.

-The officers of the AOGDP shall include a President, Vice-President, Secretary, Treasurer and Immediate Past-President.
-The President and Vice President shall consist of, and be nominated by Charter Members.
-The Secretary and Treasurer shall consist of either Charter Members or At-Large Members of a Charter Member Agency, and be nominated by Charter Members.
-The Immediate Past-President shall be the person who held the Presidency the prior term.
+The officers of the AOGDP shall include a President, Vice-President, Secretary, and Immediate Past-President.
+These officers will be made up of, and nominated by, Board members, except for the Immediate Past-President, who shall be the person who held the Presidency the prior term.

-Elected officers will serve a term of one year from June 1 of one year to May 31 of the following year, and may not hold more that (1) one elective office during a term.
-Elected officers can serve no more than two (2) consecutive one (1) year terms in the same office.
+Elected officers will serve a term of one (1) year from July 1 of to June 30 of the following year, and may not hold more than one (1) elective office during a term.

-(e) The Immediate Past-President shall be a Charter Member who has just completed a term as President.
-He/she shall advise the President and the other Officers and perform any duties which may be assigned by the AOGDP.
+4. The Immediate Past-President shall be an ex-officio Board member who has just completed a term as President.
+He/she shall advise the President and the other Officers and perform any duties which may be assigned by the Board.

-If an officer is unable to fulfill his or her term, the President has the power to appoint an eligible member to fill that position until a quorum of charter members can vote on an official replacement.
+If an Officer or Board member is unable to fulfill his or her term, the President has the power to appoint an eligible member to fill that position until the next regular meeting, such that members can vote on an official replacement.

 All Officers elected to serve the AOGDP will do so without monetary compensation.

-The Officers may appoint standing and ad hoc committees as needed.
-Standing committees consist of a Communications Committee, a Membership/Marketing Committee and a Sponsorship/Funding Committee.
+The Board may appoint members to standing and ad hoc committees as needed.
+Standing committees consist of a Finance Committee, Communications Committee, and a Sponsorship/Funding Committee.

 The fiscal year of the AOGDP shall be January 1st to December 31st.

-These by-laws may be amended by a two-third vote of the Charter Membership present at any meeting, provided a quorum is present and a copy of the proposed amendment(s) are provided to each Charter Member Representative at least one week prior to said meeting.
+These bylaws may be amended by a two-third vote of the Membership present at any duly-called meeting, provided a quorum is present and a copy of the proposed amendment(s) are provided to each member at least one week prior to said meeting.

-If at any time the AOGDP membership drops to a level deemed to be insufficient for the AOGDP to either sustain itself or provide any viable benefit to its members, the AOGDP may be dissolved as follows:
+If at any time the AOGDP Membership drops to a level deemed to be insufficient for the AOGDP to either sustain itself or provide any viable benefit to its members, the Organization may be dissolved as follows:

-(a) A motion to dissolve must be presented to the AOGDP at a regular meeting by the Officers following a unanimous vote of all Officers listed above.
+- A motion to dissolve must be presented to the Organization at a duly-called regular or special meeting by the Board following a unanimous vote of all Board member above.

-(c) Upon dissolution of the AOGDP, any assets of the AOGDP remaining thereafter shall be conveyed to such organization(s) then existent, dedicated to the perpetuation of the objectives similar to AOGDP, so long as whichever organization(s) is/are selected by the membership of the AOGDP at the time of dissolution shall be exempt under Section 501(c)(3) of the Internal Revenue Code as amended or under such successor provision of the Code as may be in effect at the time of the AOGDP’s dissolution.
+- Upon dissolution of the Organization, any assets of the Organization remaining thereafter shall be conveyed to such organization(s) then existent, dedicated to the perpetuation of the objectives similar to AOGDP, so long as whichever organization(s) is/are selected by the membership of the AOGDP at the time of dissolution shall be exempt under Section 501(c)(3) of the Internal Revenue Code as amended or under such successor provision of the Code as may be in effect at the time of the AOGDP’s dissolution.